 In addition to collecting the $5.00 mandatory fee, there are additional search and processing fees.
 Records will only be released after full payment of the fees has been received.

-Note: Fee schedule for requests for health records can be accessed here.
+Note: See the fee schedule for requests for health records.

 You have the right to appeal to the Office of the Information and Privacy Commissioner of Ontario any decision made in regard to your request for access to information.
 An appeal must be made within 30 days after you receive the decision letter.